wassname/discovering_latent_knowledge/mjc_notes.md

 # 2023-08-25 08:59:59

-On discord someone point out that my approach of taking deception as: wrong answer where it could otherwise answer them has a flaw.
+On discord someone pointed that my approach of taking deception as: wrong answer where it could otherwise answer them has a flaw.
 What if you then increase the answer with CoT/MultiShot/better prompting.
 Then it turns out it could answer all along, it's just that your prompting was confusing.
 The examples where this is true seem to be a case of the model being confused, rather than deceptive.

 We have these categories of examples:
 - that it can always solve "sentiment of terrible"